procszoo/procszoo/README.md

 workbench hence we can operate Linux namespaces by Python.

+Procszoo gives a smart *init* program that is a Python program.

 Procszoo does not require new version Python and Linux kernel.
 We support RHEL 6/CentOS 6.